-Canine infectious tracheobronchitis (kennel cough, see Respiratory Diseases of Small Animals: Infectious Tracheobronchitis of Dogs) is often secondary to viral infection of the respiratory system.
+Canine infectious tracheobronchitis (kennel cough, see Infectious Tracheobronchitis of Dogs) is often secondary to viral infection of the respiratory system.
 Other causes of tracheobronchitis in dogs include parasites, eg, Aelurostrongylus abstrusus (also in cats), Capillaria aerophila, Crenosoma vulpis, and Oslerus osleri.

 Tracheitis may be secondary either to diseases of the oropharynx or to chronic coughing related to heart disease or noncardiac pulmonary disease.
 Other causes include smoke aspiration and exposure to noxious chemical fumes.
 Exacerbation of a chronic bronchitis affecting middle-aged and older dogs may follow sudden changes in the weather or other environmental stresses.
-Bronchial asthma (allergic bronchitis) is a syndrome in cats with similarities to asthma in people.
+Feline bronchial asthma (allergic bronchitis) is a syndrome in cats with similarities to asthma in people.
 Young cats and Siamese and Himalayan breeds are most affected.
+Feline asthma is associated with airway hyperresponsiveness, airflow obstruction, airway remodeling, and eosinophilic airway inflammation.
+Asthma in cats is induced by an aberrant immune response with upregulation of cytokines, leading to IgE production.
 Foreign bodies in the airway and developmental abnormalities such as laryngeal deformities may predispose to bronchitis.
 Chronic bronchitis most often affects small breeds of dogs, although it is also seen in large breeds.
 It is characterized by persistent cough for at least 2 mo in the absence of specific pulmonary disease.
 Bronchiectasis may occur as the end stage of chronic bronchitis in dogs.
 Recognition of tracheobronchitis as an often secondary disease syndrome underlies the importance of diagnosis and control of an associated primary disease.